Force de dissuasion

-The Force de frappe (French: "strike force"), or Force de dissuasion ("deterrent force") after 1961, is the French nuclear deterrent force.
-The Force de dissuasion used to be a triad of air-, sea- and land-based nuclear weapons intended for dissuasion, the French term for deterrence.
-France has deactivated its land-based missiles and today the Force de dissuasion incorporates both an air and sea component.

-The French Nuclear Force, part of the French military, is the fourth largest nuclear-weapons force in the world, after the nuclear triad of the United States, the Russian Federation and the People's Republic of China.
+The Force de dissuasion ([fɔʁs də disɥazjɔ̃]; 'Deterrence Force'), known as the Force de frappe ([fɔʁs də fʁɑp]; 'Strike Force') prior to 1961, is the French nuclear deterrence force.
+The Force de dissuasion used to be a triad of air-, sea- and land-based nuclear weapons intended for deterrence.
+With the end of the Cold War, France decommissioned all its land-based nuclear missiles.
+The Force de dissuasion today is only an air- and sea-based arsenal.
+The French Nuclear Force, part of the French military, is the fourth largest nuclear-weapons force in the world, after the nuclear triads of the United States, the Russian Federation, and the People's Republic of China.